CavemanCorps/sheeps-run-game/README.md

 * add more cool animation Easter eggs --DONE

 TODO: out of nowhere, a line shows up in the background.
 Fix asap and reupload on Newgrounds.
+TODO: now it's super slow on Newgrounds desktop.
+Smooth on macbook.
+What's the issue?